lorcanrae/rl-900-website/README.md

 Training an AI Agent to play Atari Space Invaders.

-An agent was trained using a Duelling Double DQN (Duelling DDQN) model, using an established model (IQN) as a Teacher during exploration.
+An agent was trained using a Duelling DQN model, using an established model (IQN) as a Teacher during exploration.
 The agents where trained using Google Cloud Platforms (GCP) VertexAI and the final model was embedded into a website to play in real time while I presented the project to my cohort.